-I just love cherry blossoms, and in today’s video tutorial, I’m going to show you how to create elegant cherry blossoms using simple candy coating!
+I just love cherry blossoms, and in today's video tutorial, I'm going to show you how to make a cherry blossom cake made with candy coating!

 We hope that you enjoy this beautifully unique cake design for spring!

 In this video, we are decorating a cake this consists of 8 inch and 6 inch stacked tiers.
 As usual, each tier is on it's own cardboard cake circle cut down to size, and the 6 inch tier is supported from beneath by 4 bubble tea straws (use your supports of choice) which have been trimmed to the height of the bottom tier.
 Our cakes are frosted in our Fluffy Vanilla Buttercream recipe.
 Our classic buttercream would work well for this too.

 Candy Coating: We used CandiQuik.
 We melted about 3 (2 oz) blocks of white coating for our flowers, and about 1 block of brown + 1 block of white for our twigs.

 Candy Colors: I used oil based candy colors in pink as well as green --If you would prefer, you can buy pre-colored candy melts, but I like working with Candyquik, etc. because it melts so easily.

 Sugar Pearls: We used mostly pink sugar pearls for the blossom centers, plus some white sugar pearls for accents.